 CIEs align existing services that provide resources and care coordination, thus streamlining the navigation and receipt of services and resources for individuals.
 CIEs also provide data for participating organizations and institutions to collaborate, positioning them to respond collectively to new policies and protocols, funding opportunities, or emerging crises.
 At the macro level, data can be analyzed to highlight and map community assets to inform and improve strategic planning and investment across the resource ecosystem.
 Figure 4 illustrates how micro/mezzo/macro value propositions can intertwine to inform strategies in population health management and deliver impact in timely and relevant ways.

-Micro to Macro Value

-Figure 4

-Micro Impact Examples

-- Families don't have to retell their stories or trauma over and over again - Agencies can reach out directly, instead of adding additional work on the person to follow-up with the agencies for support - Care gets coordinated within the individual having to remember who they are working with

-Example Cohorts: Homeless Older Adult
+Micro Impact Examples Mezzo Impact Examples Macro Impact Examples Families don't have to retell their stories or trauma over and over again Agencies can reach out directly, instead of adding additional work on the person to follow-up with the agencies for support Care gets coordinated within the individual having to remember who they are working with Breaking down of siloed data systems Ability to search patients/members to see historical use of social services and closed loop referrals Shared screening or prioritization of resources and care team members receive alerts to be proactive or responsive Collective aggregate community data that is provided by community members Wholistic data is collected, understanding connection between health and social Example Cohorts: Homeless Older Adult Example Issue Brief: Using CIE To Respond To Real- Time Community Needs During COVID-19 Example Policy Brief: Housing Instability in San Diego County

-Mezzo Impact Examples

-- Breaking down of siloed data systems - Ability to search patients/members to see historical use of social services and closed loop referrals - Shared screening or prioritization of resources and care team members receive alerts to be proactive or responsive

-Example Issue Brief:

-Using CIE To Respond To RealTime Community Needs During

-COVID-19

-Macro Impact Examples

-- Collective aggregate community data that is provided by community members - Wholistic data is collected, understanding connection between health and social

-Example Policy Brief: Housing Instability in San Diego County